cissavalim/SentinelIris/README.md

 1. Go to init.sql file and copy its content.
 2. In the IRIS web interface, go to "System Explorer" > "SQL".
-3. Paste the SQL commands and execute each one to create the necessary tables.
+3. Use the namespace `USER` and paste the SQL commands and execute each one to create the necessary tables.

-## Running the Project

-### Using Gradle Wrapper
-1. Open a terminal in the project root directory.
-2. Run the following command:
-   - On Windows:
-     ```cmd
-     gradlew.bat bootRun
-     ```
-   - On macOS/Linux:
-     ```sh
-     ./gradlew bootRun
-     ```
-3. The application will start on the default port (usually 8080).

 ---